-Long-term leasehold property - 125 years straight line
+Freehold property Long-term leasehold property 2% reducing balance 125 years straight line (or over the remaining life of the lease)

 Furniture and equipment - 25% straight line

 Computer equipment - 25-33% straight line

 Motor vehicles - 10% straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of financial activities.